dapachec/deep-rl-navigation/README.md

 # Instructions

-To train the agent first clone the repository and run train.py from the terminal.
-This script will train the agent until the tast is solved, and will store the weights of the a neural netowork used as a function approximator when finished.
+To train the agent run train.py.
+This script will train the agent until the task is solved, and will store the weigths of a neural network used to estimate the action value function when finished.

-To observe the behavior of the trained agent, run test.py, which will loaded the file storing the saved weights ("checkpoint_Nav_V05_17.pth").
+To observe the behavior of the trained agent, run test.py, which will load the weights of the network from the saved file ("checkpoint_Nav_V05_17.pth"), and display a simulation with the agent behaving according to the learned policy.